 Submit your Proposal Now

-- A minimum of 40% of available funding will be awarded in the spring funding period (any funds remaining from fall will be awarding in spring).
+- The remaining available funds will be awarded in the spring funding period (any funds remaining from fall will be awarded in spring) for proposals taking place in the remainder of the academic year (March 1, 2021 through August 31, 2021).
+Proposals for funding activities taking place outside these dates will not be considered.
 Awards will be announced by mid-March.

 Frequently Asked Questions

 All AAUP contracted faculty.
 These include Tenured and Tenure–Track faculty, Educators, Clinical Track Faculty and Annual Represented Adjuncts.